 • A spray gun (in this tutorial, we’ve used the Wagner 2370386 Studio Home Décor Sprayer which is an HVLP spray gun)

 How to spray Chalk Paint® Lacquer

-1. Firstly, stir the Chalk Paint® Lacquer so all the ingredients are mixed in.
+- First, stir the Chalk Paint® Lacquer well so all the ingredients are mixed in.

-8. Start by spraying the edges and tricky bits of your piece first.
-Then apply the lacquer in logical lines, overlapping each line by 50% to ensure the piece is fully covered.
+- Once you’re satisfied with the finish, you’re ready to start spraying your painted surface.
+Being careful not to touch your paintwork (any fingerprints will show up once the surface is varnished!), start by spraying the edges and any tricky bits first.
+Then apply the Lacquer in logical lines, overlapping each line by 50% to ensure the piece is fully covered.

-10. Once finished Leave for around 30 minutes-1 hour to dry before applying a second coat in the same manner.
+- Once you’ve finished spraying, leave the varnished surface for around 30 minutes-1 hour for the Lacquer to dry before applying a second coat in the same manner.